 Energy, or prana, flows through the body and the chakras provide a sacred roadmap to our consciousness.
 The subtle energy we experience can be explored through the architectural design of the chakras, their traits, qualities, and physical manifestations.
 In this workshop, we will investigate the chakras as an energy system as it relates to the healing practice of yoga.

 The Stewpot Art Program is a community outreach serving the homeless and at-risk populations of Dallas.
 It is open to people looking for an environment to express and create through the medium of art.

 I feel a deep connection to those I will serve because there is a part of me who identifies with this feeling of not having a home.
-I feel blessed and honored to volunteer the wisdom yoga provides to all people – regardless of their social status, income or belief structure.
+I feel honored to volunteer the wisdom yoga provides to all people – regardless of their social status, income or belief structure.

 She heard a voice while searching for a sign in the woods that closed her throat in on itself like a black hole swallowing matter.
 It sucked her breath, her umbilical cord to source.
 The alchemy of longing changed to feeling.
 All grown up, she waved the white flag to no one among the silence in the trees, her heart open, revealing to the space her fear that he was only in the vivid hues of imagination.